uccser/verto/README.rst

 **Where is the changelog?**

-The changelog is available within the `documentation`_.
+The changelog is available within the `CHANGELOG`_ file.

 **How do I install the development version as local package?**